-The Trust Board and Local Governing Bodies acknowledge that the fact that a child or young person may be lesbian, gay or bisexual is not in itself an inherent risk factor for harm.
+The governing body/proprietor acknowledges that the fact that a child or young person may be lesbian, gay or bisexual is not in itself an inherent risk factor for harm.
 However, children who are lesbian, gay or bisexual can be targeted by other children.
 In some cases, a child who is perceived to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who are.